victronenergy/venus-html5-app/README.md

 It is also possible to write completely custom formatting by creating a formatter function and attaching it to a metric in `metricsConfig.js`

+## Testing

+### Cypress

+Cypress is used to run integration tests on the compiled ui to make sure it opens and operated correctly in different display sizes.
+To run cypress you need to run the live server with mocked dependencies:

+- `npm run dev-compile:mocked`
+- `npm run dev`

+Then you can either run the cypress ui with `npm run cypress` or run the tests in the command line with `npm run test:ui`

 ## Deployment

 ### 1. Get the device ip